DEPOPULATING for PROFIT

 President Trump has taken an opposite tack and has always been obsessed with the economy.

 The U.S. president is also threatening to ignore China, but we know from his past actions it’s mostly bluff.
 Without Chinese factories, America will waste even faster than it is now.

 If Trudeau plays his cards right, he can place Canada in a seafood bidding war between China and the U.S., but is that what Canadians want politically?
 We’ll soon see.

 It took decades to build the Asia America global manufacturing coalition, and it will take as long to shift it back to western shores, if it’s even possible.
 Trump wants a struggling America to be great again, however, what he’s not making clear is that the transition could take decades.

-In our fast food world, voters want it now.
-It’s delusional though to think major change will happen overnight.
-In a generation maybe, but it will take incredible risk, investment, and fortitude to turn the tide.
+In our fast food world, voters want it now, but it’s delusional though to think major change will happen overnight.
+In a generation maybe, although it will take incredible risk, investment, and fortitude to turn the tide.